utcs356/sp25/_pages/0_cloulab_kathara.md

 			* If you want to save your keys other than the default location, enter a file path (e.g., `~/foo/mykey`) to save your private key when the prompt asks for it.
 			* If you want additional security, type a passphrase when the prompt asks for it.
 		4. The private key will be saved into the default location, `~/.ssh/id_rsa`. `~/.ssh/id_rsa` is your private key and `~/.ssh/id_rsa.pub` is your public key (upload this during the account registration).
-			* If you have entered a non-default file path,
+      * If you specified a custom file path, your private and public keys will be located at the path you provided (e.g., `~/foo/mykey` for the private key and `~/foo/mykey.pub` for the public key).

 		</details>
 		<details>